Soy lecithin’s small but significant role in chocolate

 Where does soy lecithin come from?

-What does soy lecithin do?
+What does soy lecithin do in chocolate?

 How much soy is in your chocolate?